ashleychenn/academic-research-papers/README.md

 <b>Understanding Attitudes and Beliefs Toward Traditional and Digital Advertising</b>
-<l>A survey of attitudes and beliefs toward traditional and digital advertising.</l>
+<br>A survey of attitudes and beliefs toward traditional and digital advertising.</br>